How To Deplete Glycogen Stores

 To keep glycogen stores topped off, you need to eat a lot of carbs.
 Foods like pasta, rice, bread, fruits, and vegetables are all excellent sources.

 These carbs provide the glucose that your body needs to store glycogen.
-Without carbs in your diet, you won’t have a lot of glycogen just like you’ll be dehydrated if you don’t drink enough water.
+Without carbs in your diet, you won’t have a lot of glycogen, just like you’ll be dehydrated if you don’t drink enough water.

-Timing of Carbohydrate Intake
+Timing of Carbohydrate Consumption

 Consuming carbs immediately after exercise can be extremely advantageous.
 That’s when your body is most sensitive to insulin and wants to store more glycogen.